nicholasdille/terraform-module-playground/README.md

 ## TODO

-- [ ] Finish support for SSHFP records
+- Finish support for SSHFP records ([unsupported](https://docs.hetzner.com/dns-console/dns/general/supported-dns-record-types) as of 2025-01-21)
 - [ ] Allow additional CNAME record for the A record
-- [ ] Allow additional alternative subject names in the certificate